stefanhall2704/HallPhotography/cmd/tools/README.md

 # Utility Tools

-This directory contains utility scripts for managing the Hall Photography application.
+This directory contains utility scripts for managing the Hall's Photography application.

 ## Available Tools